Self-Guided Walking Tour in Polignano a Mare

 6 Stops 1.5 km ~1.2 hours

-Walking tour route map of Polignano A Mare
+Walking tour route map of Polignano a Mare Open interactive map

 Polignano a Mare is small, and that is exactly why it works on foot.
 The whole thing is a whitewashed town glued to a limestone cliff above the Adriatic, and the sights that matter sit inside a tight 1.5 km loop.
 You do not need a car, a bus, or a guide to see the best of it.
 You need shoes that grip and about an hour and a half if you want to actually stop and look.